 The prospectus should have the format of a paper, including footnotes or endnotes.
 The total length should be approximately 25-30 pages.

-Every Ph.D. student entering the program after 2006 is expected to complete the DP exam by the end of his/her eighth semester in residence.
-Otherwise, he/she will be deemed to be making unsatisfactory progress toward the degree.
+Ph.D. students entering the program with an MA are expected to complete the DP exam by the end of their sixth (6th) semester in residence.
+Ph.D. students entering the program with a BA are expected to complete the DP exam by the end of their eighth (8th) semester in residence.
+Otherwise, a student will be deemed to be making unsatisfactory progress toward the degree.

 Every Ph.D. student must select, in consultation with the Graduate Director and subject to approval by the department Chair, a dissertation committee of at least four members, a majority of whom must be from the philosophy department, and one of whom must be an external member.

 K. Application for Candidacy and Other Graduation Requirements

 Each student must file an Application for Candidacy before the end of the semester of the term before he or she intends to graduate.
 It is recommended that this form be completed soon after the student becomes ABD.
 The Application for Candidacy and further details on graduation

 requirements can be found here.